RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/VULN-DISCLOSURE-POLICY.md

 We do not consider a small memory leak a security problem; even if the amount of allocated memory grows by a small amount every now and then.
-Long-living applications and services already need to have counter-measures and deal with growing memory usage, be it leaks or just increased use.
+Long-living applications and services already need to have countermeasures and deal with growing memory usage, be it leaks or just increased use.
 A small memory or resource leak is then expected to *not* cause a security problem.